aksiksi/blog/projects/index.md

 ### 500Mbps All-Digital True Hardware RNG in 65nm CMOS

 For my final project in MIC610 for the Spring 2016 semester, I designed a true hardware RNG capable of generating random bits at around 500 Mbps.
-I came up with a unique technique to extract entropy from differential oscillator jitter.
-The design is not polished and the randomness of the output is yet to be confirmed.
-I hope to finalize the design and publish a paper on the idea.
+The circuit extracts entropy from differential oscillator jitter, and adds some additional non-deterministic bias through the use of a charge sharing circuit.
+The design is not polished and the randomness of the output has yet to be confirmed, but I hope to finalize the design and publish a paper on the idea in the near future.

 ### 250ps 16-bit Adder in GF 65 nm CMOS